 At the time in 2010 when I first announced my plan for Englishnization at Rakuten, many said I was crazy.
 Since then, we have seen enormous and wide-ranging benefits from this language effort.
 Through Englishnization, we’ve been able to improve our communication as a global company and we’ve been in a better position to recruit the best and the brightest to work with us from around the world.

 It has not always been easy.
 Many who had only operated in a Japanese language environment worked very hard to master English and many struggled to meet the standards we set as a company.
 But today, even some of our critics have embraced the Englishnization process and look to us for guidance.

 Harvard Business School professor Tsedal Neeley also recently released a book on our experience and success with Englishnization.

 “I would like to ask you the key quality that sustained you throughout your journey of becoming the CEO of Rakuten.” –Ajay

 In many ways, the qualities that influenced my business success have roots in my childhood.
 My parents supported me and allowed me to be confident, to test my own judgment, to try new ways of approaching things.
 My father once said, “I never wanted a home where the parents would simply instruct their children, commanding them to study and so forth.
 I recognized that each child has their own character and I tried to teach without holding to any set pattern.”

 In addition to my parents’ influence, my passion for playing competitive tennis as a young man had a big impact on my approach to business.
-It was inside my schools’ tennis clubs that I began to see the value of testing rules and reinventing new ways to be successful.
+It was inside my university tennis club that I began to see the value of testing rules and reinventing new ways to be successful.